mozilla-conduit/review/README.md

     `moz-phab` will create a branch (based on the revision number).
 Otherwise commits will be added just on top of the *base commit* which might result in switching the repository to the 'detached HEAD' state.

+- `--skip-dependencies` : patch only one revision, ignore dependencies.

 ## Reporting Issues